KittyCAD/modeling-api/CONTRIBUTING.md

  - Merge the PR
  - Run `just finish-release modeling-cmds`.

 The `just` scripts above accept any workspace member as their first argument.
-For example, you could replace `modeling-cmds` with `execution-plan-traits` there.
+For example, you could replace `modeling-cmds` with `modeling-cmds-macros` there.

 ## Note on semver